parteeksingh24/modern-cpp-toolkit/CONTRIBUTING.md

     ```

 4. **Make Your Changes**: Implement your feature or fix and thoroughly test your changes.
-5. **Commit Your Changes**: Ensure your commit messages are clear.
+5. **Build the Project**: Ensure that your changes build properly using CMake.

     ```bash
+    mkdir build && cd build
+    cmake ..
+    cmake --build .
+    ```
+6. **Commit Your Changes**: Ensure your commit messages are clear.

+    ```bash
     git commit -m "Add a concise description of your change"
     ```

-6. **Push to Your Fork** and submit a pull request.
+7. **Push to Your Fork** and submit a pull request.
 I will review it and consider including it in the project.

 ## Style and Coding Conventions